Portfolio Restaurants’ Partner and Chef Brandon McGlamery Named One of Five Chefs Dominating the Florida Dining Scene

 For now, until he’s found that perfect new spot, he’s sinking his energy into the one thing he says makes or breaks a place—making sure his two spots are putting out great, consistent food every day, like the piled-high burgers at Luke’s, or the roasted cauliflower with snap pea verde or butternut squash ravioli at Prato.
 He’s also undeniably positive about the future of the restaurant industry in our fair state.

 He says, with an optimism that’s totally contagious, “I think that’s the only way you can look at it.
 If you sit there and you’re doom and gloom, nothing positive comes out of that.
 If you have a positive outlook, you’re going to have a positive outcome.”

-Luke’s Kitchen and Bar and Prato, Orlando restaurant concepts from Park Lights Hospitality Group and members of the […]
+Condé Nast Traveler has named Luke’s Kitchen & Bar and Prato, two Orlando-based concepts by Park Lights Hospitality […]

 Partner Brand Spotlight: Navy Hill Continues to Disrupt Mixer Category with Line Extension and Expanded Distribution

 In January 2021, Silver Falcon Capital announced our direct investment in Navy Hill, a female-owned premium mixer company […]

 Fund Investment Spotlight: Team8 Capital Leads Funding Round for IVIX